 Accountants: Practice Alert-Dealing With IRS-Criminal Investigation Division

-By of MillarLaw A Professional Corporation On Sunday, July 29, 2018
+By admin of MillarLaw A Professional Corporation On Sunday, July 29, 2018

 The following is abstracted from an article appearing in the July, 2018 edition of the Journal of taxation (WG&L).
 It is well written and covers the major points of concern and practice recommendations for an accountant or enrolled agent approached by an agent of the Criminal Investigation Division of the IRS and/or when facing an interview request by a revenue agent.

 Dealing with the Criminal Investigation Division of the IRS, 129 Journal of Taxation 32, Jul 2018

 GINA DIGAUDIO AND ANTHONY BASILE